zoliszabo/laracogs-docs/docs/Kits/bootstrap.md

 php artisan laracogs:bootstrap
 ```

+!!!
+Tip "This will also ensure that your webpack file is prepared to run"

+## What Boostrap Publishes

 The command will overwrite any existing files with the bootstrap version of them:

-## What Boostrap Publishes

 * resources/views/
     * user/